JithLord/randomStyleTranfer/README.md

 ```

 ## Need to add these functionalities
-[ ] - Needs to download Image contentImage.jpg and styleImage.jpg
+[] - Needs to download Image contentImage.jpg and styleImage.jpg
-[ ] -
+[x] -